 Bloating is the single most common digestive complaint afflicting people today, with millions around the world suffering from it, yet it is also one of the least understood.
 We try to do all the right things — avoid common allergens and inflammatory foods like gluten, sugar, and dairy, limit processed foods, exercise regularly — and yet still find ourselves with uncomfortably swollen abdomens after virtually every meal.

 It has certainly plagued my life for as long as I can remember, and I worry about it constantly.
-It’s stressful, it’s embarrassing, and it often leaves me feeling utterly defeated.
-I also worry about it constantly which, of course, only exacerbates the issue.
+It’s stressful, it’s embarrassing, and it often leaves me feeling utterly defeated — all of which, of course, only exacerbates the issue.
 I have tried everything to rid myself of this seeming curse, but unless I’m depriving myself and eating like a bird, very little seems to help.

 Fortunately, gastroenterologist Robynne Chutkan has taken some of the guesswork out of this unwelcome visitor by compiling the most common bloating culprits into her latest book, The Bloat Cure.
 “I wanted to create a guide for women to be their own medical detectives,” says Dr. Chutkan.
 “Bloating is absolutely is the number one thing I see in my practice.
 It’s sort of that common, non-specific way for the GI tract to let you know it’s unhappy.”